tinabl/book-rs/README.md

 # book-rs
-a book recommendation system with Streamlit
+book recommendation system with Streamlit

 An application of ML Recommender Systems algorithms, implementing Collaborative and Content-Based Filtering methods separately.
 I created a neat web-app page using Streamlit for the presentation.